 Kind of old school but still exciting, try and get a shout out on local or even national radio!

 There’s no doubt about it... parties are hard work, so don’t forget to have fun yourself.

 Why not make party planning part of the event?
 You could arrange a group call with your fellow parents or friends once the kids have gone to bed and maybe even bring along signature cocktails to share - Dino Daiquiri anyone?

 Hopefully these ideas have inspired your imagination to make a lockdown birthday both special and memorable.

-We are a network of almost 400 party kits based across the UK.
+We are a network of over 400 party kits based across the UK and Australia.
 While the party on pause for us during the lockdown, we will return again to help reduce waste at parties as soon as it is safe to do so.
 We lend party kits full of reusable tableware and decorations to make your party a little bit greener.